devUbaid/Communion-Hub/README.md

 ## Features

-Event Discovery: Browse a wide range of events, from religious gatherings to social meetups and charity drives.
+* Event Discovery: Browse a wide range of events, from religious gatherings to social meetups and charity drives.

-Community Building: Connect with like-minded individuals and build meaningful relationships.
+* Community Building: Connect with like-minded individuals and build meaningful relationships.

-Testimonials: Hear from community members about their experiences and the impact of CommunionHub.
+* Testimonials: Hear from community members about their experiences and the impact of CommunionHub.

-How It Works: Simple steps to create your profile, discover events, and join or contribute to the community.
+* How It Works: Simple steps to create your profile, discover events, and join or contribute to the community.

-Stats Dashboard: Track the impact of the platform with real-time statistics on community members, events, and lives impacted.
+* Stats Dashboard: Track the impact of the platform with real-time statistics on community members, events, and lives impacted.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+## Technologies Used

+* Frontend: React, React Router, Framer Motion (for animations), GSAP (for advanced animations), Lucide React (for icons).

+* Styling: CSS modules for component-specific styles.

+* Build Tool: Create React App (CRA) with React Scripts.

+* Deployment: Vercel for seamless deployment and hosting.

+## Why CommunionHub?

+CommunionHub is more than just a platform—it's a movement to foster inclusivity, diversity, and community engagement.
+By connecting people of all faiths and backgrounds, we aim to create a world where everyone feels welcome and valued.

-## Learn More
+## Get Started

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+* Clone the repository: git clone https://github.com/devUbaid/Communion-Hub.git

+* Install dependencies: npm install

+* Start the development server: npm start

+* Build for production: npm run build